Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

   * Retrieving data from a cache reduces network latency and overhead for accessing remote resources;
   * Caching can lead to cost saving by reducing the need for expensive infrastructure resources such as CPU, memory, and network.

-  Also, developers should consider using local or distributed caches:
+  Also, developers should consider using in-memory or distributed caches:
   * **In-memory** - refers to storing data on a single machine or within a single application.
 Good choice for scenarios where data retrieval is limited to one machine or where the volume of data is relatively small.
 Libraries like Ehcache, ConcurrentMapCache, or Caffeine may be used.
   * **Distributed cache** - involves storing data across multiple machines or nodes, often in a network.
 This type of caching is essential for applications that need to scale across multiple servers or are distributed geographically.
 Frameworks like Redis, Hazelcast, or Apache Ignite may be used.